Neurodiversity Celebration Week: Interview with an AWeldI Member

 What misconceptions about neurodiversity do you wish people understood better?

-They also pointed out how stereotypes and lack of awareness can lead to misunderstandings:
+They also point out how stereotypes and lack of awareness often lead to misunderstandings:

 How does neurodiversity empower you?

-They described their strengths with clarity and pride:
+They describe their strengths with clarity and pride.

-Their neurodivergence gives them a questioning mindset, a resistance to assumptions, and an instinct for spotting patterns or inconsistencies that others might overlook.
+Their neurodivergence gave them a questioning mindset, a resistance to assumptions, and an instinct for spotting patterns or inconsistencies that others might miss.

-“I question the normal approach not because I want to be difficult but because I’m asking: is this applicable, is there a different way to go about it?
-That questioning mindset, that uncertainty that comes with my neurodiversity, allows me to probe more and find better solutions.”
+“I question the normal approach not because I want to be difficult, but because I’m genuinely asking whether the typical approach is still applicable, and whether it’s the best option.
+That questioning mindset, the uncertainty that comes with my neurodiversity, pushes me to probe deeper and find better solutions.”

-This ability to challenge norms and rethink processes is a powerful asset in engineering environments.
+This ability to challenge norms, reevaluate processes, and see connections others might overlook is a powerful asset in engineering environments.

 What do you hope people take away from Neurodiversity Celebration Week?

-They hope for greater empathy and shared responsibility:
+They hope for greater awareness, empathy and shared responsibility.

 The Welding Institute